-Due March 14: Last day to have a topic accepted.
+Due March 12: Last day to have a topic accepted.
+Merely turning in a topic on this date does not guarantee it will be accepted.
 You should meet with me before this to discuss possible topics.
-Don't wait until the last minute as I will be ensuring there is a wide distribution of selected disciplines.
+Don't wait until the last minute.

-Due April 1: Turn in 3 copies of a draft of the paper.
+Due April 1: Turn in 3 copies of a draft of the paper (please print on both sides to save paper).
 I will distribute 2 of those copies to your referees.
 (This means each of you will referee two papers.)
 The referees will read the paper for accuracy, clarity of exposition and appropriateness for the Journal of Undergraduate Mathematics at Puget Sound as outlined in the Journal Guidelines for Authors (see the class web page for details).

-Due April 16 Referees give their reports to authors.
+Due April 15 Referees give their reports to authors.

-Due April 25: Turn in the final version of the paper along with all referee comments.
+Due April 22: Turn in the final version of the paper along with all referee comments.
 If the paper receives a passing grade, it will be published in the journal.